kevinalh/rust-book/04-understanding-ownership/ownership/README.md

-# Chapter 4: Understanding ownership
+# Chapter 4: Understanding Ownership

 Rust uses the ownership approach to memory management, in contract to GC and manual management.